Cardinal Lemoine station

 Cardinal Lemoine ([kaʁdinal ləmwan]) is a station on Line 10 of the Paris Métro.
 It is located the 5th arrondissement.

 History

 The station was opened on 26 April 1931 with the transfer of the section of Line 10 between Maubert – Mutualité and Place Monge to Line 7.
 Line 10 was deviated from its old route east of Maubert – Mutualité to the new station of Jussieu.
 Cardinal Lemoine was built at the southeastern end of the old route under Rue Monge.

 It is named after the Rue du Cardinal Lemoine, named after Cardinal Jean Lemoine (1250–1313), a papal legate of Pope Boniface VIII to Philip IV the Fair.
 The Lycée Henri-IV is nearby.

+As part of the RATP's "Metro Renewal" programme, the station's corridors and platform lighting were renovated and inaugurated on 20 November 2006.

+Passenger services

+Access

+The station has two entrances, each consisting of a fixed staircase embellished with a Dervaux-type balustrade: